-This story shows the pyramid you HAVE TO LEARN if you want to overcome perfectionism and anxiety, and create success and wealth.
+This story shows this pyramid you HAVE TO LEARN if you want to overcome perfectionism and anxiety, and create success and wealth instead:

 I felt like I was flying a rocket around the colorful planets in my dreams, when suddenly I felt like I crashed into the moon.
 The alarm clock went off.
 It was 6 AM.
 I opened my eyes from the deep sleep.
 Down the hallway in the kitchen,I heard my wife screaming at me:

 “You didn’t listen to me again!
 You didn’t buy enough mushrooms for my pot luck party!”

 I reached over and turned off the alarm clock.
 I felt like I was still floating in space because it was still dark out.
 I rubbed my eyes and put my glasses on.
 I grabbed a t-shirt and yelled back down the hallway.

 “What are you talking about?
 I bought you the mushrooms yesterday, exactly as you asked!”

 My eyes adjusted to the darkness.
 The lights in the hallway turned on.
 Even though it was early in the morning, I prepared for an argument the size of World War 3 as I heard my wife walk down the hallway toward me.

 The bedroom door swung open and she barged in.
 I swear, if I hadn’t seen my wife’s face in the hallway light, I would have thought I was still dreaming and this was an alien boarding my space ship.

 My wife stormed across the room and yelled at me as she quickly got dressed.
 “Those mushrooms may not be anything to you, but they were important to me!
 They are for the big pot luck party at work!
 Now I won’t have enough.
 I asked you to buy a double batch because both departments are going to be there!
 I told you this all yesterday.
 Why weren’t you listening to me?”